coderefinery/ase-workshop-2019/ase-talk.md

 ---
 # Implementing a feedback cycle
 * By writing tests first you implement a feedback cycle.
-* Writing tests specifying behavior, you create a active environment which relates to your code base.
+* Writing tests specifying behavior, you create a active environment which relates to your code.
 * If behavior is broken, it shows up immediately.

 ???